robert-hoekstra/BlokTech/README.md

 To maintain some form of security we use Passport.JS, Sessions combined with bcryptjs.
 When creating an account, the password entry gets hashed and stored in the database.
 There is no way for a moderator to locate or view your real password.
 ![Register](https://i.imgur.com/z8qIYVO.jpg)

+## Reproduce
+* Register an account
+* Login
+* Go to Profile
+* Check Profile
+* Edit Profile
+* Fill in Details
+* BMI is now updated!
+* Go back to profilelist
+* Click Delete LCW account
+* Account is now deleted from Database

 When logging in, the hashed password gets compared to your real password.
 If there is a match you will enter a logged in state of the application by using a session.
 Logout to get clear of the session.
 ![Login](https://i.imgur.com/bWPQHzM.jpg)